 At this point, you should do two things.
 First, run the tests for this function.
 Second, use the interpretation of Editor and explain abstractly why this function performs the insertion.
 And if this isn’t enough, you may wish to compare this simple definition with the one from exercise 84 and figure out why the other one needs an auxiliary function while our definition here doesn’t.

-; Editor -> Editor ; move the cursor position one 1String left, if possible (define (editor-lft ed) ed) ; Editor -> Editor ; move the cursor position one 1String right, if possible (define (editor-rgt ed) ed) ; Editor -> Editor ; delete one 1String to the left of the cursor, if possible (define (editor-del ed) ed)Again, it is critical that you work through a good range of examples.
+; Editor -> Editor ; moves the cursor position one 1String left, if possible (define (editor-lft ed) ed) ; Editor -> Editor ; moves the cursor position one 1String right, if possible (define (editor-rgt ed) ed) ; Editor -> Editor ; deletes one 1String to the left of the cursor, if possible (define (editor-del ed) ed)Again, it is critical that you work through a good range of examples.

 (create-editor "pre" "post")

 This last chapter of part II covers “design by composition.”
 By now you know that programs are complex products and that their production requires the design of many collaborating functions.
 This collaboration work well if the designer knows when to design several functions and how to compose these functions into one program.

 You have encountered this need to design interrelated functions several times.
 Sometimes a problem statement implies several different tasks, and each task is best realized with a function.
 At other times, a data definition may refer to another one, and in that case, a function processing the former kind of data relies on a function processing the latter.